IBMStreams/streamsx.kafka/_docs/260-user_setup_krb5_kafka_cluster.md

-In addition, create keystores and a truststore (if the brokers do not trust the certificates they present each other, and for Kafka clients) and create following properties (give them the values of your environment) on every broker.
-Make sure you replace the paths and password from the example below by your values:
+In addition, create keystores and a truststore (if the brokers do not trust the certificates they present each other, and for Kafka clients) and create following properties on every broker.
+Replace the paths and password from the example below by your values:

     ssl.keystore.location=/home/rolef/kafka/kafka_2.12-2.1.1/private/ssl/kafka-0.localdomain.jks
     ssl.keystore.password=passw0rrd